tsailiming/openshift4-vmware-upi/README.md

 | yum_conf | If there is no Satallite, configure yum to point to the local repository |
 | use_vcp | Whether to integrate OCP with VMware Clod Provider |

+Refer to the inventory file for the rest of the variables.

 ### Super secretive vault.yml in the playbook directory

 Create a vault with the following vars: